Lramseyer/vaporview/README.md

 To add or remove multiple signals, select the signals you would like to add or remove, right click and select "Add/Remove selected signals" from the menu.

+Signals can also be added by clicking on a link in the terminal with the full signal path.

 ## Scrolling

 The scroll wheel (or touchpad scroll) is used to pan in time or scroll up or down.
 By default, mouse mode scrolling is enabled.
 To toggle between scrolling modes, click the **"Enable Touchpad Scrolling"** Button on the top right